-You can build and customize forms using the Field Maps web app.
+You can build and customize forms using the Field Maps Designer web app.
 Here’s what the final configuration looks like for the same tree inventory form.

-The form building capabilities in the Field Maps web app allow you to edit existing forms, as well as build them from scratch—meaning you can start building a form for an empty layer without any existing fields.
+The form building capabilities in Field Maps Designer allow you to edit existing forms, as well as build them from scratch—meaning you can start building a form for an empty layer without any existing fields.
 This blog post will cover the basics of form building in Field Maps, showing you how to build forms that are clear, organized, and easy to work with when collecting data in the field.